msleal/asciivmssdashboard/README.md

 ###TIP #2:
 I have used the console with no issues using a refresh interval of 60 seconds.
-If you use a more 'agressive' update interval, keep one eye at the last-update-hour registered at the top-left of the window, to see if the console is stil running.
+If you use a more 'agressive' update interval, keep one eye at the last-update registered at the top-left of the dashboard window, to see if the console is stil running.
 If you notice it stopped, it should have generated an 'error.log' in the current directory.
-Look into it, as it should have the information about AZURE API 'throttling", and so you will need to exit the console and start it again (with a bigger inteval)...
+Look into it, if it has information about AZURE API 'throttling", you will need to restart it (with a bigger inteval)...

 ###TIP #3:
-As we wait for the threads to finish as you hit 'Ctrl+C' or 'quit' (to exit), the time you will wait to get your prompt back will be proportional to you refresh interval (e.g.: max=<INTERVAL>).
+As we wait for the threads to finish as you hit 'Ctrl+C' or 'quit' (to exit), the time you will wait to get your prompt back will be proportional to you refresh interval (e.g.: max='INTERVAL').
 You can change the update interval in the 'vmssconfig.json' file.

 ## ASCiiVMSSDashboard Commands
   To issue commands for the Azure Resource Manager API to add and/or delete virtual machines from the Scale Set, you just need to type ':'.
 After that, the cursor will appear at (PROMPT window), and you will be able to enter commands.
-To see a help window just type ':' (to activate the command PROMPT window), and 'help' again to hide it.
+To see a help window just type ':' (to activate the command PROMPT), and 'help' again to hide it.

-TO ACTIVATE THE PROMPT WINDOW, TYPE: ':'
+REMEMBER: To activate the prompt window, type: ':'

 Commands (v1.2):
-- add vm <nr>: Use this command to add virtual machines to your VMSS deployment.
+- add vm 'nr': Use this command to add virtual machines to your VMSS deployment.
-- del vm <nr>: Use this command to delete virtual machines to your VMSS deployment.
+- del vm 'nr': Use this command to delete virtual machines to your VMSS deployment.
-- select vm <nr>: Use this command to select a specific virtual machine on your VMSS deployment, and detailed info.
+- select vm 'nr': Use this command to select a specific virtual machine on your VMSS deployment and see detailed info.
-- deselect: Use this command to clear the selection of any specific virtual machine.
+- deselect: Use this command to clear the selection of any specific virtual machine (and hide the VM details window).
-- rg <resourcegroupname> vmss <vm scale set name>: Use this command to switch the visualization to another VM Scale Set.
+- rg 'resourcegroupname' vmss 'vmscalesetname': Use this command to switch the visualization to another VM Scale Set.
 - quit: Use this command to exit the console (Any platform).
-- Ctrl+c: Use this key combination to end the ASCiiVMSSDashboard (Not working on windows for now).
+- Ctrl+c: Use this key combination to exit the ASCiiVMSSDashboard (Not working on windows for now).
 - help: Use this command to get help about the dashboard commands (inside the ASCiiVMSSDashboard).

 ## CAVEATS
 - The 'stdscr.nodelay(1)' seems not to be multiplatform (at least does not work on Windows), and we are using it as a non-block function when reading user commands.
 For now, you can use the command 'quit' to end the dashboard on Windows.
 I'm looking for an alternative non-block call to use on windows and fix this.
-It would be nice to have any feedback of this program running on MacOS.
+- It would be nice to have any feedback of this program running on MacOS or any other platform...

 ##PDCURSES
 - If you have problems installing pdcurses on windows (not able to load uniCurses: import error), you can just add the DLL directly